satoon101/PluginManager/readme.md

 ## Linking Source.Python
 Once you have finished installing the prerequisites, the next item on the list is to link Source.Python's repository to your servers and games.

-As long as you have correctly set your config.ini SERVER_DIRECTORIES, STEAM_DIRECTORIES, SOURCE_PYTHON_DIRECTORY, and PYTHON_EXECUTABLE values, simply execute the **sp_linker** script and select the server or game you wish to link (or ALL for all servers and games).
+As long as you have correctly set your config.ini SERVER_DIRECTORIES, SOURCE_PYTHON_DIRECTORY, and PYTHON_EXECUTABLE values, simply execute the **sp_linker** script and select the server or game you wish to link (or ALL for all servers and games).

 <br>
 ## Installing plugins